ynput/ayon-documentation/website/docs/artist_publish.md

 Clean geometry without any material assignments.
 Published model can be as small as a single mesh, or as complex as a full building.
 That is purely up to the artist or the supervisor.
 Models can contain hierarchy defined by groups or nulls for better organisation.

-Apart from model subsets, we also support LODs as extra level on top of subset.
-To publish LODs, you just need to prepare subsets for publishing names `modelMySubsetName_LOD##`, if AYON finds `_LOD##` (hashes replaced with LOD level), it will automatically be considered a LOD of the given subset.
+Apart from model products, we also support LODs as extra level on top of product.
+To publish LODs, you just need to prepare products for publishing names `modelMyproductName_LOD##`, if AYON finds `_LOD##` (hashes replaced with LOD level), it will automatically be considered a LOD of the given product.

-Example Subsets:
+Example products:
 `modelMain`, `modelProxy`, `modelSculpt`, `modelBroken`, `modelMain_LOD01`, `modelMain_LOD02`

 Example representations: